-MRVTS recognizes the role that personal electronic devices - smart phones, smart watches, ear buds, ear phones, etc. - might play as a learning tool specifically within a classroom environment.
-However, student use of such devices in the classroom should only occur with the explicit authorization of a teacher and no student should assume such authorization at any time.
-The attempted use of an electronic device by a student in a classroom without specific authorization of the teacher is unacceptable and may result in confiscation of the device, a detention or even a suspension based on the frequency of the offense.
+MRVTS recognizes the role that personal electronic devices - smart phones, smart watches, ear buds, ear phones, etc. might play as a learning tool specifically within a classroom/shop environment.
+However, student use of such devices in the classroom/shop should only occur with the explicit authorization of a teacher and no student should assume such authorization at any time.
+The attempted use of an electronic device by a student in a classroom/shop without specific authorization of the teacher is unacceptable and may result in confiscation of the device, a detention or even a suspension based on the frequency of the offense.
 Use of electronic devices in hallways is not allowed.
 Students are allowed limited use of their electronic device in the cafeteria during their lunch only.
+With the collection of cell phones in many of our shop areas, the return of these collected cell phones for lunch use will be at the teacher's discretion.
 All electronic device rules must be adhered to.